wgsl-tooling-wg/wesl-spec/Packaging.md

 In the Javascript world, it is common to have a `node_modules` folder with 10k files, which is not practical for a language server to scan.

 We are planning on taking advantage of existing package managers, such as `cargo` for Rust, and `npm` for Javascript.
 This makes it easier for users to consume shaders, and makes sense for ecosystem-specific tools.

+### Unresolved questions

+- Is .toml the best file format for the `wgsl.toml`?
+Some alternatives would be JSON/JSON5 and StrictYAML.